Pricing Executive Search 👩💻: Standard Hiring Process Is Broken and Flawed

 How we hire can either blind us or open us up to new opportunities and truly remarkable people.
 People are dynamic and complex.
 Hiring for cultural fit often lacks objectivity and definition and leads to biased candidate selections that hurt diversity and team mix.

 A hiring process that strives for perfection, will lead to disappointment.
 Learning from hiring failures leads to breakthroughs and often illuminates solutions to problems we never saw.
 Doing the same thing over and over again will lead to bad hires and dysfunctional behaviour further down the line.

-Embrace disagreement, encourage people to challenge your thoughts, decisions and assumptions.
-Counteract cognitive bias by engineering productive debate and seek objective evidence on individual capability and team skills.
+Embrace disagreement and encourage people to challenge your thoughts, decisions and assumptions.
+Counteract cognitive bias by engineering productive debate and seeking objective evidence on individual capability and team skills.

 If you are hiring at the moment, and want to know if you are under the influence of your own cognitive bias (see effective recruitment), tick or cross the following list to cross-check your prevailing behavioural patterns:

-- I value someone’s competencies of equal worth based upon how I feel towards them.
+- I value someone’s competencies of equal worth based on how I feel towards them.

 - Favours the norm unless I am incentivised to change.

-- Seeks out opinions and facts that support my own beliefs and hypotheses.
+- Seek out opinions and facts that support my own beliefs and hypotheses.

 - I favour ideas I’ve already invested time and money in.

 - I tend to align with the opinions of the group